argosnothing/mango-dwm-config/README.md

 ## Another note for Nixers, or potentially anyone willing to use the nix packager

-I have included a dev environment thorugh a flake in this repo.
+I have included a dev environment through a flake in this repo.
 This is only meant to demo the config raw while in another wayland session.
 It's devshell currently does a few things.
 * It will change your home directory in the environment.
 So tooling will likely start placing things in the repository.
 * The .gitignore is a whitelist so you shouldn't have to worry about this polluting your working tree if you happen to make a PR, but you will need to update the gitignore for file additions.
 * Installs st, waybar, wmenu, and kitty.
 * It includes the mango package that should run.
+* Additionally, just for giggles I have included mango itself as an output so the version is locked to this specific flake.

 theoretically, as long as you're on a wayland compositor doing all of this will let you run my dwm config, raw.
 Free of your Sucklessless ricing.